Two-wheeled revolution: Pyongyang installs bike lanes

 “This causes a lot of accidents and collisions and as a result people ride slowly and ring their bells very frequently,” said Simon Cockerell of Beijing-based Koryo Tours, which takes Western tourists into North Korea.

-Pyongyang - the name of the showpiece capital means “flat lands” - is geographically bicycle-friendly, but has in the past introduced and then lifted bans on bikes in the city center.
+Pyongyang - the name of the showpiece capital means “flat lands” - is geographically bicycle-friendly, but has in the past introduced and then lifted bans on bikes in the city centre.

 Cockerell said the number of cyclists in Pyongyang appears to have increased by roughly 50 percent in the past few years, although the thought of riding a bike might be unsophisticated for many image-conscious Pyongyang residents.